JonBYR/JonBYR.github.io/docs/index.md

 # About Me
 Hello, my name is Jonathan Byrne.
 I am a currently in the last year of my MComp Games Computing degree at the University of Lincoln and am interested in programming in C++, C#, Python and Java.
 I have experience using Github and am currently learning Linux.
 I also have experience using the game engines Unity and Unreal and have participated in game jams throught my studies at university.
-Below you will find some of the projects I have done and details on what they showcase, as well as the links to their repositories.
-For all of the repostories for all of my work, you can find them [here](https://github.com/JonBYR).
+Below you will find some of the projects I have created, as well as the links to their repositories.
+For all of the repositories for all of my work, you can find them [here](https://github.com/JonBYR).

 ## Superformula-2024
 ![Superformula with parameters 3, 4.5, 10 and 10](/assets/SuperformulaWeb.png)

 This project was done in my fourth year and used C++ to generate complex shapes using polar coordinates that are generated from a formula devised by Johan Gielis, which can be described in my depth [here](https://en.wikipedia.org/wiki/Superformula).
 In order to display this formula, SDL was used to render the complex shapes created and involved converting from polar coordinates to SDL coordinates.
-I'd like to also implement threading in this project to try and reduce the compilation time for more precise intervals of theta.
+I'd like to also implement threading in this project to try and reduce the compilation time to achieve more precise intervals of theta.
 [Repo](https://github.com/JonBYR/Superformula).

 ## Fractal Noise-2024
 ![Fractal Noise using SFML](/assets/Fractal.png)